DUNE/dune-justin/docs/security_model.md

 user logs in.

 justIN also obtains a list of the current scopes known to Rucio and assigns some of them to a group.
-In general, seveal scopes are assigned to each group.
+In general, several scopes are assigned to each group.
 Every member of the group for a particular scope is entitled to create files and datasets within that scope. justIN checks user group membership when a user asks justIN to create files within a scope.
 This only